awatson1978/rest-api/README.md

 rest-api
 ========

 REST API for Meteor, using Iron Router.
+You can find an online demo at http://rest-api.meteor.com/

 Installation
 ------------------------